-According to the data collected by PreciseSecurity.com, China, the United States, and Germany are the countries with the largest number of surveillance cameras in the world.
+According to the data analysed by PreciseSecurity.com and collected by CompariTech, China, the United States, and Germany are the countries with the largest number of surveillance cameras in the world.
 China is the undisputed leader with four times more surveillance cameras installed in its territory than the United States.

 People often label China as a Security state, when in fact, the USA has more Closed Circuit TV (CCTV) cameras per capita.
 Regarding the number of cameras per person, the United States remains a clear leader in the world.